Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

 Careers in Criminal Justice

-This job is shown in action in television crime shows like the CSI family of series.
+This job is shown in action in television crime shows like the CSI series.

 Crime laboratories employ these professionals, who are important in the solution of crimes, especially since the use of DNA evidence has become increasingly vital.
 Another example is in ballistics: the long-term analysis of Dealy Plaza itself as well as the John F. Kennedy Assassination and its "magic bullet."